-As happens sometimes, the P5 Club took a dim view of discussion of anything club-related on the forum rather than being raised to the club.
+As sometimes happens, the P5 Club took a dim view of discussion of anything club-related on the forum rather than it being raised to the club.
 Unfortunately the thread is no longer available.

-I should say that I have no experience of issues with any of these filters – I’ve always used filters from J.R.
-Wadhams, but there are some interesting differences between seemingly similar designs that may be important.
+I should say that I have no experience of problems with any of these filters – I’ve always used filters from J.R.
+Wadhams – but there are some interesting differences between seemingly similar designs that everyone should be aware of.

 Before We Begin: Fuel Lines

 When I bought my car in 2015 it still had its original factory fuel lines, which were thin-wall plastic pipe very different to modern versions.
 This is now around 50 years old, and was never intended for use with todays fuels that contain ethanol and other additives that can degrade fuel lines.
 I recommend replacing all fuel lines with good quality modern versions that are rated for modern fuels (with their Ethanol content which can degrade older hose and seals not designed to be resistant).

 The P5B Fuel Filter

-However, I believe issues may well arise when non-original or aftermarket filters are used – this is the issue Richard was highlighting, and that I’d like to discuss here.
+However, I do believe issues may arise when non-original or aftermarket filters are used – this is the issue Richard was highlighting, and I’d like to discuss that here.

 So Whats the Issue?

 The issue is that some aftermarket filters do not have sufficient length at their ends for the olive to clamp correctly.
 The concern is that this could allow fuel to leak from around the joint, with all the potential problems that poses.
-This is made more serious by the previously mentioned vibration and the siting of the filter on the P5B above and forwards of the exhaust manifold.
+This is made more serious by the previously mentioned engine vibration and the location of the filter on the P5B, above and forwards of the left-hand exhaust manifold.

 It’s interesting how Wikipedia notes the sensitivity to dynamic stresses – the fuel filter on a P5B is clamped to the left-hand cylinder head, so is subject to all of the vibrations of the engine.
-This is made even worse if the owner has fitted an electric fuel pump, as then one end of the fuel pipe is probably secured to the fuel pump on the inner wing, whereas the other end of the pipe that attaches to the filter is moving with the engine.
-Even if the original fuel pump is used (which is bolted to the engine) the whole pump > pipe > filter > pipe assembly will be moving and vibrating with the engine.
+This is made even worse if the owner has fitted an electric fuel pump, as then one end of the fuel pipe is likely to be secured to the fuel pump on the inner wing, whereas the other end of the pipe that attaches to the filter is moving with the engine.
+Even if the original fuel pump is used (which is obviously bolted to the engine so moves with it) the whole pipe > filter > pipe assembly will be moving and vibrating with the engine.

 Whats more of an issue is that compression fittings seal by deformation of the ‘olive’ or ferrule around a pipe (the pipe being the tail ends of the fuel filter in our situation).
 Wikipedia explains better than I can: “When the nut is tightened, the ferrule is compressed between the nut and the receiving fitting; the ends of the ferrule are clamped around the pipe, and the middle of the ferrule bows away from the pipe, making the ferrule effectively thicker.
 The result is that the ferrule seals the space between the pipe, nut, and receiving fitting, thereby forming a tight joint.”

 Here’s a section diagram showing the situation for the P5B fuel filter, with a correctly fitting filter: